NervanaSystems/ngraph-python/doc/source/adding_new_ops.rst

             ...
         }

-5. The last step is to add the corresponding tests to test the correctness of the forward and backward computation.
+5. The last step is to add the corresponding tests to verify the forward and backward computation.
 For ``ng.prod``, please refer to ``test_prod_constant()`` and ``test_prod_deriv`` test function under ``tests/test_execution.py``.